theaqueen21/Windows_Tutorials/Long_Tutorials/Reset_Password_Using_Kali_Linux/README.md

 # Can't Login To Windows ?
 Reset The Password In Few Minutes

+> Note: This Method Will Only Work On Local Windows Accounts
 > Note: You Will Require A USB Drive And A Second Device For This Method

 # 1 Download Kali Linux And Create A Bootable USB Drive